open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault.md

             scheme: "kv/data/tls/bearer:data/scheme"
 ```

-In this example, Enterprise OPA will:
+In this example, EOPA will:
 - Extract its license key from the Vault key-value store located at `kv/data/license:data/key`
 - Use the value looked up from `vault()` for the authorization bearer token used to retrieve the discovery and test bundles from the `acmecorp` service
 - Override the RSA public key used for bundle signing with `kv/data/discovery/rsa:data/key`